opsi-org/shim-review/README.md

-This repo is for review of requests for signing shim.
-To create a request for review:

-- clone this repo
-- edit the template below
-- add the shim.efi to be signed
-- add build logs
-- commit all of that
-- tag it with a tag of the form "myorg-shim-arch-YYYYMMDD"
-- push that to github
-- file an issue at https://github.com/rhboot/shim-review/issues with a link to your tag

-Note that we really only have experience with using grub2 on Linux, so asking us to endorse anything else for signing is going to require some convincing on your part.

-Here's the template:

 -------------------------------------------------------------------------------
 What organization or people are asking to have this signed:
 -------------------------------------------------------------------------------
-opsi is an open source OS provisioning and software deployment framework.
+uib gmbh - we are the developers of opsi.

 -------------------------------------------------------------------------------
 What product or service is this for:
 -------------------------------------------------------------------------------
 opsi is an open source operating system provisioning and software deployment framework.
-We want to deploy Windows with support for SecureBoot and therefore request a signing of our shim.
+We want to deploy Windows with support for SecureBoot and therefore request a signing of our SHIM.
+This SHIM contains ourt company key.
+With this key we will sign the following data and enable an easy to use way to deploy SecureBoot via opsi.

 -------------------------------------------------------------------------------
 What's the justification that this really does need to be signed for the whole world to be able to boot it: